-All homeless clients who have applied for CAAP shall be offered shelter placement, if a shelter space is available, outlined in the procedure below and in the CAAP Benefit Package section 97-11.2: CAAP Benefit Package.
+All homeless clients who have complied with CAAP's Finger/Photo Imaging requirements shall be offered shelter placement, if a shelter space is available, following the procedure outlined in this and in the CAAP Benefit Package sections.

-For Shelter Exemption Procedure, see 95-1: Employability Determination.
+For Shelter Exemption Procedure, see 97-11.2: CAAP Benefit Package.